smyskar/EuropeanOptionPricing/README.md

 # EuropeanOptionPricing

-### European option pricing using Principal Component analysis (PCA)
+Pricing of European basket options through Principal Component Analysis (PCA)

-In this project we try to price European basket option which has payoff of max(avg(s1,s2,...,s10),0).
-Here S1,.., S10 are the stock prices.
+In this project, we focus on the task of pricing a European basket option, which comes with a payoff defined as max(avg(s1, s2, ..., s10), 0).
+Here, each S1 through S10 represents an individual stock price.

-We generate stock price using Geometric Brownian motion.
-We also calculate the 95% VaR.
+Techniques such as Cholesky decomposition and Geometric Brownian motion are employed for generating correlated stock prices.
+The 95% Value at Risk (VaR) is computed accordingly.

-We then use PCA to reduce the dimension of the correlation matrix, and recalculate the option price and VaR
+To streamline this process, we leverage Principal Component Analysis (PCA) to reduce the dimensionality of the correlation matrix.
+After the application of PCA, the option price and VaR are recalculated.